akshaygarika15/Renforcement-learning/README.md

-solving a simple 4*4 Gridworld almost similar to openAI gym frozenlake using Monte-Carlo method Reinforcement Learning
+##solving a simple 4*4 Gridworld almost similar to openAI gym frozenlake using Monte-Carlo method Reinforcement Learning

 WRITTEN BY Garika Akshay
-this program is using Reinfrocement learning to solve a 4*4 gridworld like frozen lake enviroment in open ai gym the method used is policy iteration whitch is one of fundamental manners of Dynamic Programing
+This program is using Reinfrocement learning to solve a 4*4 gridworld like frozen lake enviroment in open ai gym the method used is policy iteration whitch is one of fundamental manners of Dynamic Programing

  | S | O | O | O |